 - there is a known allergy or adverse drug reaction to clozapine - the NIMC (clozapine titration) is full (i.e. there is no space to sign for administration) then the medicine order is not valid.
 A new NIMC (clozapine titration) must be written as soon as possible.

 Generally medicines should not be withheld if the patient is pre-operative or nil by mouth / fasting unless specified by the prescriber.

-4.4 Pharmaceutical review
+4.4 Pharmacist review

-To document pharmaceutical review of medicines orders
+To document the pharmacist's review of the medicine orders